peavers-archive/silverstripe-subsite-config/README.md

 ### SubSiteConfig
 Restricts viewing of settings designed for a specific subsite.

-### SubSitePassword
-Enables basic authentication on each subsite.
-This is useful for when moving into production but not ready for release.

 ### SubSiteDataObject
 Keeps dataobjects to their own subsites.
 This may have been made obsolete in recent SubSite module updates from Silverstripe.